SIMITClub/simitclub.github.io/src/pages/about-rewrite.md

 #### LEARN, SHARE, EARN

-### Acquire New Skills on Industry Relevant Workshops
+### Acquire New Skills in Industry Relevant Workshops

 > An investment in knowledge pays the best interest.
 > Sir Benjamin Franklin

-As members of the IT community that continues to grow, the SIM IT club could not agree with this statement any more than we already do.
+As members of the IT community,
+SIM IT club could not agree with this statement any more than we already do.

-We believe that it is most appropriate to not bound ourselves, merely to the standards that our courses has set for us.
+We believe that it is most appropriate to not bound ourselves merely to the standards that our courses have set for us.
-To continue exploring the ever-growing landscape of IT, we believe will be the essence for future innovation.
+To continue exploring the ever-growing landscape of IT, we believe it will be the essence of future innovation.

-Our upcoming workshops and "mini-workshops" are freely available resources of knowledge, for those seeking to enrich themselves with all things IT.
+Our upcoming workshops and "mini-workshops" are freely available resources of knowledge
+for those seeking to enrich themselves with all things IT.
-From a full hands-on tutorial session to a quick burst of 5 minutes introduction to relevant IT topics, the SIM IT Club will continue to provide learners with rich contents.
+From a full hands-on tutorial session to a quick burst of 5-minute introduction to relevant IT topics, the SIM IT Club will continue to provide learners with rich contents.

 ### Compete for Prizes on Our Hackathons